News

 • See the grazing and soil-health enhancing practices and tools utilised at Hanaminno, including the changes planned and underway since their soil carbon project commenced

-• Hear from Charlie and Angelica Arnott about their journey — the challenges, lessons and opportunities of shifting from conventional agriculture to regenerative, biodynamic farming.
+• Hear from Charlie Arnott about his journey — the challenges, lessons and opportunities of shifting from conventional agriculture to regenerative, biodynamic farming.

 • Engage with the Atlas Carbon and MaiaGrazing team and network with fellow graziers, advisors and industry specialists.